 Welcome to private camping and RV parking amongst the redwoods one mile from Mendocino Village.
-We offer three private campsites for tent camping (you bring the tent) or RVs (Your total combined vehicle length must be 28' or less.)
+We offer three private campsites for tent camping (you bring the tent) or RVs (Your total combined vehicle length must be no more than 24’ or you might get stuck getting in here, then you’ll be in a fine old pickle.)
 I provide the land and the trees, you provide everything else you need from tables and chairs to flashlights.
 The campground is close to town yet very private.

 My sprawling, 1.25 acre Mendocino property is beautifully situated in the redwoods for camping.
 Washer and dryer is available as is wifi (remember, if you don't connect to wifi you won't have to answer any messages.)
-Facilities are an extremely well maintained port-a-potty (hey, it's camping!)
-Sorry but Smokey says "no campfires" and we don't (yet) have a guest shower.
+Facilities are an extremely well maintained porta potty (hey, it's camping!)
+Sorry but Smokey says "no campfires.”
+We don't have a guest shower but can direct you to one nearby.
 Find yourself in nature.
 Reconnect with what really matters.

 You can drive directly in, park amongst the redwoods and crack open a beer.
 The circular drive makes entrance and departure easy.
 There are three campsites that are private from each other where you can either setup your tent or park your RV.

 I'm here to offer any help as needed during your stay.
-I want you to have at least "quite a pleasant time,” at best "a life-changing experience" while visiting the coast.
-I've lived here for 25 years and can give you information about places to hike along the headlands, trails to discover in the forest plus all the local gossip.
-We can also discuss Mendocino's days as a lumber town in the 1800s and 1900s, its counter culture links to the "back to the land" movement of the late '60s and early '70s and whether today "The old world is dying, and the new world struggles to be born.”
+I want you to have at least ‘quite a pleasant time,’ at best ‘a life-changing experience’ while visiting the coast.
+I've lived here for 26 years and can give you information about places to hike along the headlands, trails to discover in the forest plus all the local gossip.
+We can also discuss Mendocino's days as a lumber town in the 1800s and 1900s, its counter culture links to the back-to-the-land movement of the late '60s and early '70s and whether today ‘the old world is dying, and the new world struggles to be born.’

 We can help you discover spectacular walks along the ocean bluffs, trails through the redwoods and possibly the meaning of life.
 Mendocino is one mile from the campground with restaurants, a well stocked market and Big River Beach.
-The area offers kayaking, river canoeing, equestrian trail riding, pot growing, places of historic interest and miles of public land for hiking and biking.
+The area offers kayaking, river canoeing, equestrian trail riding, pot growing, places of historic interest, aging hippies living in cabins in the woods and miles of public land for hiking and biking.
 You can also just sit quietly under the trees and stare blankly into the distance.

 - Leave the default world behind and reconnect with the elements.
 Feel free to stare slack-jawed at towering redwoods or stroll along the coastal headlands while contemplating the meaning or meaninglessness of life (your choice.)